What do accreta patients need to know?

 can you recommend any resources for accreta patients & families?

 Yes, many can be found on our Patient & Family Resources page.
 Read our “Accreta Experiences” article series to gain insight into the patient experience and life after accreta and check out our tips and tricks on what to pack for your hospital stay.
-Buy a NAF shirt to help bring awareness to accreta and be sure to come back and submit your story after delivery.
+Join our online patient and survivor support community, buy a NAF shirt to help bring awareness to accreta and be sure to come back and submit your story after delivery.
 National Accreta Foundation is entirely volunteer staffed and donation funded.
 Showing your support with a donation or fundraiser helps us serve the accreta community and continue to produce content like this.

 you may also like: